You may have noticed baby clothes mentioning the Oeko-Tex 100 standard and wonder what it exactly means?

 Using a widely recognized standard like Oeko-Tex 100 have excellent benefits for a brand and the consumer.

 A brand creates great trust when they have built a safe product, and Customers can quickly recognize products free of harmful toxins.
 Oeko-Tex 100 will generate trust and value towards your products and brand.

 Alternatively, as a brand, you could consider building up quality assurance for your own business, but this is quite expensive, and using a standard like Oeko-Tex is a more accessible and cheaper option for many companies.

 Benefits for consumers to purchase products with Oeko-Tex 100 Label?

-As a consumer, it can be hard to continuously study labels and detect what substances fabric items you purchase.
 Many claims are made while searching and shopping for products to be sustainable and such, but how can you be ensured that products are what you think they are?